Shoot more, edit less

 • Everything in Recipes

-• Save edits — crop, light, heal, border, effects
+• Save your edits: crop, light, heal, border, effects

-• Upload recipes to Fuji cameras over USB
+• Write recipes straight to your Fujifilm camera over USB

 FAQ